 Exemptions and transferability

-This programme also provides a route into year two BSc Hons Healthcare Science (Cardiac Phsyiology) or BSc Hons Healthcare Science (Sleep and Respiratory Physiology).
+This programme also provides a route into year two BSc Hons Healthcare Science (Cardiac Physiology) or BSc Hons Healthcare Science (Respiratory and Sleep Physiology).
 On successful completion of year one BSc Hons Health Physiology, students will be given the option to apply to transfer to Healthcare Science (interviews will be used for a limited number of places).
 The Health Physiology and Healthcare Science programmes share common first years.